defaultroute0/NSXpolicyMigration/README.md

 | security | high999 |  | Kali | 503e0c93-840c-1a9e-f6b3-57a78210a55b |
 | env | prod |  | ubuntu01 | 503e8ea4-d5f5-f667-b703-03bc3aa6a2c6 |

+## groupspull.py

+Pulls the NSX Security Group and its related matching criteria, tags, ipsets etc

+ - Allows exclusion strings
+ - Will ask for groups in single API call, and store them in a csv file

+## groupspush.py

+Pushes the NSX Security Groups from csv and its related matching criteria, tags, ipsets etc

+ - Checks if Group exists by name, if so will skip adding it
+ - The group name may contain spaces etc which API doesnt like, so underscore is added just like adding it via UI anyways